nagasudhirpulla/taming_python/blog/skills/matplotlib_set_axes_limits.md

 # set the limits on x axis using set_xlim function of the axes handler
 ax.set_xlim(1, 4)

-# set the limits on y axis using set_xlim function of the axes handler
+# set the limits on y axis using set_ylim function of the axes handler
-ax.set_ylim(1, 4)
+ax.set_ylim(-1, 5)

 # print figure
 plt.show()
 ```